 Companies bringing their manufacturing expertise into Mexico have plenty of insight to shape their factory operations.
 Companies with less experience will find that many facilities offer standard infrastructure in support of unique industrial needs (although representatives should always tour a facility to determine suitability rather than accepting conditions set out in the lease).
 But with all of the transformation happening in manufacturing today, you may be wondering what other advantages are available for companies investing in a factory in Mexico.

-While companies are limited only by vision and funding, below you’ll find a few examples of the advantages companies are incorporating within their Mexico factories today.
+While companies are limited only by vision and funding, below, you’ll find a few examples of the advantages companies are incorporating within their Mexico facilities today.

 Manufacturing workforce development is a priority in Mexico, with state and federal governments investing in technical training and engineering-focused degree programs at a number of universities.
 In fact, regular training is a requirement for all manufacturers with 50 or more employees.

 Many manufacturers find they can partner with local training programs or schools to help employees bolster their skills.
 However, some manufacturing communities provide dedicated training space to help bring employees, apprentices, or prospects up to speed on technical skills.
 For example, the Advanced Technology Training Center (CEFTA) within the Roca Fuerte Manufacturing Community in Guaymas provides a safe space in which individuals can gain hands-on experience with precision machining.
 This dedicated training space can speed the onboarding process by helping trainees advance in highly specialized skills in a low-stress environment.

 For manufacturers needing to keep pace with the latest production techniques, a dedicated training area may be a value-added factory option to consider.

 As noted above, industrial park owners tend to oversee that their tenants have seamless service for basic utilities as well as more manufacturing-specific services.
 Owners also are responsible for maintaining security measures, which may include gated access and video surveillance.